-So far, COVID-19 has cost the world hundreds of billions of dollars and caused almost 1.5 million casualties.
-We all think that COVID-19 has been our guest for way too long – but what can we do about it?
+So far, COVID-19 has cost the world hundreds of billions of dollars and caused over 2 million casualties - over 5,000 of these have been in Scotland.
+We all think that COVID-19 has been our guest for way too long - but what can we do about it?
 The most effective way to battle this kind of enemy is to create a vaccine against it 💉.
 Multiple companies have been in a race since COVID-19 was discovered to do just that.

-On 8 December 2020, the first person in the UK (and indeed the world) received a COVID-19 vaccine approved for general use.
+On 8 December 2020, the first person in Scotland received a COVID-19 vaccine approved for general use.
 This event truly marks the beginning of the end of our COVID-19 troubles.
 But this raises a whole load of new questions:

 - How far are we away from the finish line?